Dagedonn/Dagedonn/README.md

 ⭐ *Fun fact:* I’m on a mission to turn data into clarity and creativity!

 #  🎯 SKILLSET
-° SQL – querying data, DDL, DML

-° Excel – advanced formulas, pivot tables
+° SQL – Skilled in writing efficient SQL queries for data extraction, transformation, and analysis.
+Experienced with database design, data manipulation (DML), and filtering data using logical and comparison operators to uncover insights from structured datasets.

+° Excel – Proficient in using Excel for data cleaning, analysis, and reporting.
+Comfortable with formulas, pivot tables, and visual dashboards to summarize and communicate key findings clearly.

-° Python – for data analysis and automation
+° Python – Learning and applying Python for data analysis and automation using libraries such as Pandas, NumPy, and Matplotlib.
+Focused on data cleaning, visualization, and building beginner-level predictive models with Scikit-learn.

-° power bi - creating dashboards
+° power bi -  creating interactive dashboards and visual reports.
+Interested in transforming raw data into dynamic, insight-driven visuals that support business decisions.

-° Foundations of Data Science – exploring real-world datasets

 <p align="center">